-Note: For liners KP45-3545-15 and KP45-3545-25

-Before fully seating the liner bushing, it will be necessary to trim the liner's inner tube flush with the liner bushing using a sharp blade.
+Note: For liners KP45-3545-15 and KP45-3545-25 Before fully seating the liner bushing, it will be necessary to trim the liner's inner tube flush with the liner bushing using a sharp blade.
 After trimming, remove any burrs from inner tube and insure that the opening is fully open.

-- 5. Fully seat the liner bushing into the connector, tighten the set screw on the brass cable connector.
-The gas diffuser, at this time, should not be installed onto the end of the gun tube. - With the gas diffuser still removed from the gun tube, be sure the cable is straight, and then trim the liner to the length shown in Figure D.1.
-Remove any burrs from the end of the liner - Screw the gas diffuser onto the end of the gun tube and securely tighten. - 8.
+tighten the set screw on the brass cable connector.
+The gas diffuser, at this time, should not be installed onto the end of the gun tube.

+- 6. With the gas diffuser still removed from the gun tube, be sure the cable is straight, and then trim the liner to the length shown in Figure D.1.
+Remove any burrs from the end of the liner. - 7.
+Screw the gas diffuser onto the end of the gun tube and securely tighten. - 8.
 Tighten the set screw in the side of the gas diffuser against the cable liner using a 5/64" (2.0 mm) Allen wrench.

-FIGURE D.1
+FIGURE D.1 This screw should only be gently tightened.